Brandon Brennan: Boston Red Sox

 On May 3, 2021, Brennan was claimed off waivers by the Boston Red Sox and was assigned to the Triple-A Worcester Red Sox.
 He was called up and added to Boston's active roster on June 10.
 He pitched three scoreless innings in one appearance for the team, then was designated for assignment on June 13.
 He was outrighted to Triple-A Worcester on June 16.
 Brennan made 32 appearances for Triple-A Worcester, going 1–2 with a 5.97 ERA and 37 strikeouts.
-On September 14, 2021, the Red Sox released Brennan.
+On September 14, the Red Sox released Brennan.

 Atlanta Braves

 On March 10, 2022, Brennan signed a minor league contract with the Atlanta Braves.
 In 24 appearances for the Triple-A Gwinnett Stripers, he struggled to a 6.91 ERA with 33 strikeouts across 27 1/3 innings pitched.
 Brennan was released by the Braves organization on July 7.

 Tecolotes de los Dos Laredos

 On July 14, 2022, Brennan signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 3 games (2 starts) for the team, Brennan went 2-0 with 7 strikeouts in 10 innings, and did not concede a run.

-Brennan made 19 starts for Dos Laredos in 2023, compiling an 11-4 record and 3.69 ERA with 59 strikeouts across 97 2/3 innings pitched.
+Brennan made 19 starts for Dos Laredos in 2023, with an 11–4 record, 3.69 ERA, and 59 strikeouts across 97 2/3 innings pitched.